Bank Five Nine (formerly First Bank) SBA loans review

-But there’s no online application, and the information you’ll find on Bank Five Nine’s website is far from transparent.
-To learn more about its SBA offerings — including basic information like APRs and loan amounts — you’ll need to get in touch with one of its representatives.
+But there's no online application and like many banks, Bank Five Nine's doesn't disclose rates and fees online.
+To learn more about its SBA offerings you need to get in touch with one of its representatives.

 It's also not ideal if you live outside of Wisconsin and prefer in-person customer support — it doesn't have branches in any other states.